accommodations

 ADA Accommodation: 10 Avoidable Mistakes

-If you've ever had an employee request an ADA accommodation, hopefully you didn't respond to them in any of these ways...
+When an employee requests an ADA accommodation, be sure you are familiar with the governing laws and do not respond to them in any of these ways...

 Subscribe